Manuperezro/The-Climbing-Club-MS2/README.md

 - Icons
 I used line awesome for icons for social media links which I've included in the footer.
 I've also used blue color hover on the icons to help draw attention to them and to show the user they are clickable.

-- Background image land page : I choose an stronge image with black and orange 2 captatives colors. to end an stronge message to the user.
+- Background image land page : I choose an stronge image with black and orange 2 captatives colors. to send an stronge message to the user.

 ## Wireframes